adrianwedd/latent-self/README.md

 *   `e4e_ffhq_encode.pt` – e4e encoder
 *   `latent_directions.npz` – Latent directions for age, gender, and smile

-Place these files in a `weights` directory in the project root.
+Place these files in a `models` directory in the project root.

 ## Usage